-- (1) the county assessor, the county treasurer and the clerk of the county in which the district is located; - (2) the school district within which any portion of the property located within a tax increment development area lies;
+- (1) the county assessor, the county treasurer and the clerk of the county in which the district is located; - (2) the school district within which any portion of the property located within a tax increment development area lies; - [(3) any other taxing entities within which any portion of the property located within a tax increment .224747.1 development area lies; (4) (3) the taxation and revenue department; $[\frac{(5)}{(4)}]$ the local government division of the department of finance and administration; and $[\frac{(6)}{(5)}]$ the director of the legislative finance committee.
+B. A notice of the formation showing the number and

-- [(3) any other taxing entities within which any portion of the property located within a tax increment development area lies; - (4) (3) the taxation and revenue department; - $\left[\frac{(5)}{(4)}\right]$ the local government division of the department of finance and administration; and - $\left[\frac{(6)}{(5)}\right]$ the director of the legislative finance committee. - B. A notice of the formation showing the number and date of the resolution and giving a description of the land included in the district shall be recorded with the clerk of the county in which the district is located. - C. A [tax increment development] district shall be a political subdivision of the state, separate and apart from a municipality or county." - SECTION 15.
+- date of the resolution and giving a description of the land included in the district shall be recorded with the clerk of the county in which the district is located. - A [tax increment development] district shall be a political subdivision of the state, separate and apart from a municipality or county." - SECTION 15.
 Section 5-15-10 NMSA 1978 (being Laws 2006, Chapter 75, Section 10, as amended) is amended to read: - "5-15-10.
-GOVERNANCE OF THE DISTRICT.-- - A. Following formation of a [tax increment development] district, a district board shall administer in a reasonable manner the implementation of the tax increment development plan as approved by the governing body. - B. SRC→The←SRC SRC→Except as provided in - .222231.1AIC February 9, 2022 (4:52pm)
+GOVERNANCE OF THE DISTRICT. -- - Following formation of a [tax increment development district, a district board shall administer in a reasonable manner the implementation of the tax increment development plan as approved by the governing body. - The district shall be governed by the [governing В. body that adopted a resolution to form the district or by a five-member board composed of four members appointed by that governing body; provided, however, that the fifth member of the five-member board is the secretary of finance and .224747.1 administration or the secretary's designee with full voting privileges] district board, composed of the members of the governing body that adopted a resolution to form the district, except as provided in Subsection E of this section.